Why do I need travel insurance for Majorca?

-The Balearic Islands, to which Majorca belongs, are part of Spain - so a European Health Insurance Card (EHIC) will cover you while you’re on holiday there.
+The Balearic Islands, to which Majorca belongs, are part of Spain – so they are in the European Union.
+This means you can use your European Health Insurance Card and the Global Health Insurance Card – GHIC, when on holiday in Majorca.

-Crucially, though, this doesn’t mean that all medical treatment received under the EHIC scheme in Majorca would be free.
+Crucially, though, this doesn’t mean that all medical treatment received under the EHIC/GHIC scheme in Majorca would be free.

-It is therefore quite normal for holidaymakers who get medical treatment under the EHIC scheme to have to make financial contributions to the cost of their care.
+It is therefore quite normal for holidaymakers who get medical treatment under the EHIC/GHIC scheme to have to make financial contributions to the cost of their care.

-The EHIC is a useful safety net, but it is not a substitute for travel insurance.
+The EHIC/GHIC is a useful safety net, but it is not a substitute for good quality travel insurance.